larix45/mydrive/README.md

 # mydrive
-One file solution for sharing files publically on the public facing server.
+One file solution for sharing files publicly on the public facing server.

 ## Instalation
 ### Requirenments: